Willie Revillame

-Wilfredo "Willie" Buendia Revillame (/tl/; born January 27, 1961), is a Filipino television host, actor, and businessman.
+Wilfredo Buendia Revillame (/tl/; born January 27, 1961) is a Filipino television host, actor, and businessman.
 He has hosted numerous variety shows, such as Lunch Date, 'Sang Linggo nAPO Sila and MTB.
 (Note: Revillame hosted two iterations of MTB, beginning with Magandang Tanghali Bayan (1998–2001) until Masayang Tanghali Bayan (February–December 2003)) During his stint at ABS-CBN, Revillame hosted the variety show Wowowee (2005–2010), which gained immense popularity in the country while receiving controversy for a deadly stampede and a game show scandal.
-When he ended his contract with ABS-CBN during a legal dispute in 2010, Revillame continued to host similarly formatted programs on other networks, such as Willing Willie or Wil Time Bigtime (2010–2013), (Note: Wil Time Bigtime was originally titled as Willing Willie from 2010 to 2011.)
-Wowowillie (2013), Wowowin (2015–2023), Wil To Win (2024–2025) and Wilyonaryo (2025–present).
+When he ended his contract with ABS-CBN during a legal dispute in 2010, Revillame continued to host similar programs on other networks, such as Willing Willie or Wil Time Bigtime (2010–2013), (Note: Wil Time Bigtime was originally titled as Willing Willie from 2010 to 2011.)
+Wowowillie (2013), Wowowin (2015–2023; 2026–present), Wil To Win (2024–2025) and Wilyonaryo (2026).
 In 2022, Revillame assisted politician and businessman Manny Villar in establishing the television network ALLTV, to which he signed on as its first media personality.

 Revillame is widely recognized for his charitable acts, often giving away his trademark jackets, stacks of cash, and other prizes to audience members, participants, and individuals in need through his television programs and outdoor events.
 Revillame unsuccessfully ran for senator as an independent in the 2025 election.

 Early life

-Wilfredo Buendia Revillame was born on January 27, 1961 in Cabanatuan, Nueva Ecija to Myrna Buendia, who was never able to marry his father before his death in the 1980s; his siblings numbered up to six on his mother's side and eight on his father's side.
+Wilfredo Buendia Revillame was born on January 27, 1961, in Cabanatuan, Nueva Ecija to Myrna Buendia, who was never able to marry his father before his death in the 1980s; his siblings numbered up to six on his mother's side and eight on his father's side.
 Revillame was relocated to Angeles City, Pampanga and Caloocan in Metro Manila soon after, being cared for by different relatives during his childhood.
 He took on various odd jobs, such as street performing, selling newspapers, working as a passenger barker, and cleaning jeepneys.